Zeta integrals, Schwartz spaces and local functional equations: Boundary degenerations

 \item Furthermore, there is an embedding $\Gm^{\Delta_X \smallsetminus \Theta} \hookrightarrow A_\Theta$, whose image in $\mathcal{Z}(X_\Theta)$ acts by dilating the fibers of $\text{pr}_Z: N_Z \bar{X} \to Z$; the GIT quotient of $X_\Theta$ by $\Gm^{\Delta_X \smallsetminus \Theta}$ is isomorphic to $Z$ via the projection morphism $\text{pr}_Z$. \end{itemize}

-\begin{remark} The basic tool for establishing these properties is the Local Structure Theorem due to Brion, Luna and Vust (see \cite[Theorem 2.3.4]{SV12} or \cite[Theorem 2.3.3]{Sak12}).
+\begin{remark} The basic tool for establishing these properties is the Local Structure Theorem due to Brion, Luna and Vust (see \cite[Theorem 2.3.4]{SV17}).
 Morally, its effect is to reduce things to the toric case $G = A$.
-For a general toroidal embedding $X \hookrightarrow \bar{X}$, it asserts that $\bar{X}$ is covered by $G$-translates of the $P(X)$-stable open subset
+For a general toroidal embedding $X \hookrightarrow \bar{X}$ in characteristic zero, it asserts that $\bar{X}$ is covered by $G$-translates of the $P(X)$-stable open subset

-where \begin{compactitem} \item $\bar{D}$ stands for the closure in $\bar{X}$ of the prime divisor $D \subset X$, \item $Y$ is the closure of $A_X$ in $\bar{X}_B$ which is an $L(X)_\text{ab}$-variety, as a toric variety it corresponds to the fan in $\mathcal{V}$ attached to $X^+ \hookrightarrow \bar{X}$, \item $Y \utimes{L(X)} P(X)$ is the usual contracted product (cf. \eqref{eqn:parabolic-induction}) and the morphisms are the obvious ones. \end{compactitem} Furthermore, $Y$ meets every $G$-orbit in $\bar{X}$.
+where \begin{compactitem} \item $\bar{D}$ stands for the closure in $\bar{X}$ of the prime divisor $D \subset X$, \item $Y$ is the closure of $A_X$ in $\bar{X}_B$ which is an $L(X)_\text{ab}$-variety, as a toric variety it corresponds to the fan in $\mathcal{V}$ attached to $X^+ \hookrightarrow \bar{X}$, \item $Y \utimes{L(X)} P(X)$ is a contracted product (cf.\ \eqref{eqn:parabolic-induction}) and the morphisms are the obvious ones. \end{compactitem} Furthermore, $Y$ meets every $G$-orbit in $\bar{X}$.
 Therefore $\bar{X}$ is smooth if and only if $Y$ is.
 In view of \eqref{eqn:local-structure-thm} and Theorem \ref{prop:LV-morphism}, the existence of smooth complete toroidal compactifications for $X$ is now clear: simply take any complete toroidal embedding into $\bar{X}$ and desingularize $\bar{X}$ by subdividing the corresponding fan in $\mathcal{V}$. \end{remark}

-\begin{remark} The open $B$-orbits of $X$ and $X_\Theta$ can be identified as follows (see \cite[2.4.5]{SV12}):
+\begin{remark} The open $B$-orbits of $X$ and $X_\Theta$ can be identified as follows (see \cite[2.4.5]{SV17}):

 If we express $\mathring{X}$ as $A_{X^+} \times U_{P(X)}$ using the Local Structure Theorem, then \eqref{eqn:iden-B-orbits} is unique up to a $B$-isomorphism of the form $(y,u) \mapsto (y, y^{-1}vyu)$, for some $v \in U_{P(X)}$ fixed by $\Ker[L(X) \twoheadrightarrow A_X]$.